Introduction to Use Bluesky

 Go Where Your Fans Are

-As an author, you are not in charge of where your fans spend their time.
-If they are on X, you go to them on X, or Facebook, Instagram, Snapchat, TikTok, WeChat, WhatsApp, YouTube, Substack, REDnote, Reddit, Discord, etc.
+As an author, it’s important to recognize that you don’t control where your fans spend their time.
+If they are active on platforms like X, Facebook, Instagram, Snapchat, TikTok, WeChat, WhatsApp, YouTube, Substack, REDnote, Reddit, Discord, and others, it’s essential for you to engage with them there.

 Where your fans are [Use Bluesky]